DarrylCheng/US-Dept-of-Education-College-Scorecard/README.md

 Each ACT test is scored out of 36 points, with the lowest possible score of 1.
-Through the plot and looking into the data, there are one occurence where the SAT score for Math is only 1.
+Through the plot and looking into the data, there are one occurence where the ACT score for Math is only 1.
 We decided that this is not an outlier, lowest possible score for an ACT test is 1.